AISemanticsStudy/commitment-semantics-with-latent-message-passing/README.md

 2. Mask only last token.

 Verdict: BERT form lossless IDR representation but the message passing it create during train drifts away too much from the one form from causal masking.
+Here we are not arguing BERT is worse than GPT, but just pointing out the difference of the two models from the theory's perspective.
+On the contrary, revisiting BERT's unique design from the les of the theory could lead to the conclusion that BERT would be perfect for tasks:
+- can perfectly encode its message passing as a mask distribution.
+-

 ## hypothesis and cross-discipline observations derived from the theory
 ### origin of animal brain